difermon09/Eurobot-2024-secondary-tests/README.md

 # Tests

-This folder contains a set of small Arduino sketches I wrote during my first year on the university and on the university robotics team.
-The exercises were assigned so I could learn how to connect and program the hardware components used in the secondary robots for the Eurobot 2024 competition.
-These sketches are intentionally simple: they are utility/testing programs to verify individual components, and they also served as the building blocks for the private final routines developed by the team (those final routines are not public).
+This folder contains very simple Arduino sketches I developed during my first year at university and as part of the robotics team to learn how to program hardware for the secondary robot in Eurobot 2024.
+They are component testing programs that also served as the foundation for the team’s private routines.
+Coming from a Python background, these examples helped me get started with C/C++.
+The complexity increases progressively, from basic switch and timing tests to examples using classes for an OLED display.

-Because these examples are very basic and educational, I'm happy to share them here as part of my portfolio.
-At the time I started this work I came from a Python background, so these sketches were also my way of learning C/C++ for microcontrollers.
-The examples increase in complexity as you go through the folder, from simple switch and timing tests up to a small use of classes for the OLED display.

 Important note on privacy
 -------------------------